ibsoft/JAIID/README.md

 That's it!

-You can check for impacts on videos, inages or gifs
+You can check for impacts on videos, images or gifs

 yolo detect predict model="models\\best.pt" source="YOUR VIDEO OR IMAGE FILE"